What is 16 Days of Activism?

 How can I support this campaign?

-Wear a white ribbon during the 16-day period.
+Wear a white ribbon during the 16 days.
 A white ribbon is a symbol of peace and symbolises your commitment to never commit or condone violence against women and children.

 Other ways you can support the campaign: